OneSparse/OneSparse/docs/blog/posts/billions-eps-onesparse-postgres.md

 We saw the core idea about how graphs and matrices can be one and the same, but now we see the relationship to vectors and graphs.
 Vectors represent sets of nodes in the graph.
-They map the node to some useful piece of information, like the nodes degree.
+They map the node to some useful piece of information, like the node's degree.
 Vector reduction is a core operation of linear algebra, and the GraphBLAS fully embraces this.
 Vectors often end up being the result of an algebraic graph algorithm.